BilawalAhmed0900/anime1-dl/README.md

 ===========================
 	python anime1-dl [Link to series or episode]

-Works on Python 3.x
+Works on Python 3.x.
-If you want to port in to Python 2.x, PM me
+Feel free to port to Python 2.x.
+Won't be doing it any time soon.